NexPlayer/Unity-SDK/basic/basic-playback.md

-# Basic Playback
+# Basic playback

 NexPlayer™ plays non-DRM (HLS, DASH or MP4) content by simply providing a valid URL and configuring the rendering.

-## NexPlayer™ API for Basic Playback
+## NexPlayer™ API for basic playback

 Basic variables inherited from NexPlayerBehavior: